-The new Tenants Fees Act 2019 came into force on 01 June 2019 and has changed the landscape for residential letting; there is now a ban on letting fees and caps on the amount that renters can be charged for their deposit have been introduced.
+The new Tenant Fees Act 2019 came into force on 01 June 2019 and has changed the landscape for residential letting.
+There is now a ban on letting fees and caps on the amount that renters can be charged for their deposit have been introduced.

 We detail below the main elements of the changes, but would suggest that Landlords take specific advice on their individual circumstances if they have any concerns.